Nuno Valente

-He played professionally in Portugal and England for Sporting, Portimonense, Marítimo, União de Leiria, Porto and Everton.
+He played professionally in Portugal and England for Sporting, Portimonense, Marítimo, União Leiria, Porto and Everton.

 Valente represented Portugal at international level, participating at Euro 2004 (where Portugal became runners-up) and the 2006 World Cup.

+Playing career

-Club career
+Club

 Born in Lisbon, Valente began his career at second division club Portimonense on loan from Sporting CP.
-However, he found first-team chances limited at the former side and despite success in helping win the Portuguese Cup in 1995, he was loaned again in the 1996–97 season to C.S.
-Marítimo, also in the Primeira Liga.
+However, he found first-team chances limited at the former side and despite success in helping win the Portuguese Cup in 1995, he was loaned again in the 1996–97 season to Marítimo, also in the Primeira Liga.

-A young José Mourinho recognized Valente's talent and brought him to U.D.
-Leiria in the summer of 1999, where he spent three years as an undisputed starter.
-In 2002, when Mourinho left to join FC Porto, he and teammate Derlei were the club's first signings.
+Valente signed with União Leiria in the summer of 1999, where he spent three years as an undisputed starter.
+In 2002, former Leiria's manager José Mourinho recognized Valente's talent and picked him, alongside teammate Derlei, as his first signings for Porto.
 The former repaid the coach's faith with some good displays as Porto romped to victory in the national championship and defeated Celtic 3–2 in the UEFA Cup.

 The following campaign, Valente helped his club to Portuguese and Champions League wins, with the defender appearing in 11 games during the latter competition's run, ten of those complete.
 At the season's closure, he renewed his contract until 2007.

 After Mourinho signed for Chelsea, Valente picked up a succession of injuries.
 He only played eight matches in the entire domestic league, but returned in time to face Inter Milan in the Champions League round of 16, not being able to prevent his team losing 2–4 on aggregate.

 After another poor year, which included an ultimatum by Porto president Jorge Nuno Pinto da Costa that ordered him to choose between club or national team, eventually leading to a suspension, on 28 August 2005 Valente moved to Everton on a three-year deal worth €2.2 million, under recommendation of mentor Mourinho, after the English had lost regular left-back Alessandro Pistone to injury.
 He took a while to adapt to the hectic pace of the Premier League, but became a regular from then on – in 2005–06 and 2006–07 he was considered first-choice, but faced stiff competition from Gary Naysmith; in February 2007, the Merseyside club took the option of a one-year extension to his contract, tying him until June of the following year.

 In early May 2008, Valente signed another one-year link, but he eventually fell down the pecking order at the Toffees, usually backing Leighton Baines.
 Furthermore, with centre back Joleon Lescott also being able to play the position and with Valente also suffering from injury problems, he received little playing time during 2008–09, being released on 12 June 2009 and choosing to retire from playing after appearing in 60 competitive games in four seasons.